-An Employee who is suspended must not discuss the details of the allegation(s) with other members of staff (except their workplace colleague or trade union representative), governors, pupils or parents in such a way which could compromise their position or integrity of the investigation without the prior permission of the Headteacher or Chair of Governors.
-This does not prevent an Employee discussing matters with their representative.
+An Employee who is suspended must not discuss the details of the allegation(s) with other members of staff, governors, pupils or parents in such a way which could compromise their position or the integrity of the investigation without the prior permission of the Headteacher or Chair of Governors.
+This does not prevent an Employee discussing matters with their Trade Union Representative or Workplace Colleague.
 Clarification should be sought from the Headteacher or Chair of Governors if required.

-A suspended Employee will be provided with a named contact in School to keep them informed of matters arising during their absence.
-This individual will not be able to discuss any aspects of the disciplinary investigation.
+A suspended Employee will be provided with a named contact in School as a point of liaison and communication unrelated to the disciplinary process to keep them informed of matters arising during their absence.
+This individual will not be able to discuss any aspects of the disciplinary process.